Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Feelgood App

-The Feelgood App (iOS and Android) released in 2019 allows employees at client companies to manage bookings, report absences, update vaccination history, submit sick notes, fill out health surveys, and more.
+The Feelgood App (iOS and Android) released in 2019 has empowered employees at client companies.
+Using it they can manage their bookings, report absence, update their vaccination history, submit sick notes, fill out health surveys, and get health tips.

 • Provided a new platform for marketing